Site icon Bia review

 3. Software Updates

-2. Check for Updates: Tap “Check for updates” to see if any new updates are available.
+Check for Updates: Press “Check for updates” to see if there are currently any updates available.

-3. Download and Install: Follow the on-screen instructions to download and install updates.
+Download and install: Adhere to the instructions appearing in order to download and install any updates.

 4. Customer Support and Repair Services